bytecodealliance/wasmtime/meetings/wasmtime/2021/wasmtime-09-02.md

   - TS: using direct calls -- makes things faster?
     - AC: probably!
-    - CF: spectre mitigations disable indirect predictor entirely or partly (?) so indirect calls are somewhat expenive; this should be better
+    - CF: spectre mitigations disable indirect predictor entirely or partly (?) so indirect calls are somewhat expensive; this should be better
   - TS: think that maybe we did direct calls before but maybe not?
     - CF: we just did an Abs8 constant loaded into a register, to avoid problems with range